Friday, 25 July 2025

 Again, like Witch Hunter, War Games is far from one of my favourite Grave Digger albums.
 Like I said, this album feels like Witch Hunter, just with some added melodic flair (particularly with some of these tracks' choruses).
 It's still heavy for the most part, just catchier overall - 'Playin' Fools' is a prime example of this.
 I like this disc - not as much as either predecessor (especially the cool debut), but the only track that really rubs me the wrong way would be 'Love Is Breaking My Heart'.
 Otherwise I can quite happily sit through the rest of this album and enjoy it.
 No outstanding songs, but plenty of good ones still.

 What happened after was weird though; the band would release their next album, Stronger Than Ever, under the name 'Digger' - presumably because it sounds less metallic than 'Grave Digger'!
 Now, I don't own a copy of this album, but I've listened to a few of it's songs online.
 It goes one step further than War Games and takes the music down a fully-fledged radio-friendly metal/rock road.
 Naturally, it was rejected by the metal community at the time but I personally didn't dislike what I heard per se.
 Just sounded like listenable glam/pop metal to me - a far cry from Grave Digger, but not terrible.
 Anyhow, I agree that 'Digger' is a terrible name, and I'm not surprised the album flopped.
 Some people consider Stronger Than Ever to be part of the Grave Digger catalogue, others treat it as a separate entity and band.
 On Metal Archives, Digger have their own page.
-Needless to say, they split afterwards, with Chris Boltendahl and guitarist Uwe Lulis formed a new band called 'Hawaii'.
+Needless to say, they split afterwards, with Chris Boltendahl and guitarist Uwe Lulis forming a new band called 'Hawaii'.
 Eventually Grave Digger would reform properly in 1991 and the rest is history.
 I'm willing to get my hands on a copy of Stronger Than Ever if I can find one cheap.
 It was never officially released on CD (although bootlegs do exist), so it'd have to be vinyl... and I only buy vinyl here and there.

-Adam's rating: 7.1/10 (War Games that is, not Stronger Than Ever!)
+Adam's rating: 7.1/10 (for War Games that is, not Stronger Than Ever!)

 THE REAPER 1993 (GUN)